zh-f/CloudResetPwdAgent/README.md

 Distributed license
 -------------------

-CloudResetPwdAgent is distributed under the terms of the Apache License, Version 2.0.
+CloudResetPwdAgent is distributed under the terms of the GNU General Public License v2.0.
 The full terms and conditions of this license are detailed in the LICENSE file.

 Contact & Contribute
 --------------------